Angela Piper: Career

-Piper appeared in the ITV series Life Begins at Forty and Third Time Lucky in the 1980s.
+Piper presented Play School from May 1965, and appeared in the ITV series Life Begins at Forty and Third Time Lucky in the 1980s.
 From 1963 she voiced Jennifer in The Archers, and she was as of 2022 the third-longest serving current soap star worldwide.
 Piper had not appeared in the programme for some months before the character died on 22 January 2023, as Piper had decided to retire from the role.